 Repetitive, endless meetings not only sap time, but they also drain everyone’s energy — energy that can be put to better use.
 Besides, the more time they spend in meetings, the less time they spend focusing on your business goals.

 Repetitive, endless meetings not only sap time, but they also drain everyone’s energy — energy that can be put to better use.

 5. Use Tech Tools to Foster Collaboration

-To work as a well-oiled machine, your team members will probably need some tech tools or apps to help them effectively collaborate with each other.
-This is especially true if some members on your team work remotely or from various locations.
+To work like a well-oiled machine, your team members will probably need some tech tools or apps to help them effectively collaborate with each other.
+This is especially true if some or all members of your team work remotely or from various locations.